 Disagreeing with your partner about parenting is a common issue couples face after having children.
 Deciding on a set of “rules,” so to speak, can help you create a positive and consistent approach that makes your day-to-day easier and benefits your little one(s).

-Studies show that couples who struggle to parent on the same page during their children’s early years is linked to negative outcomes for children, including poor social adaptation, less success in school, and increased anxiety and behavior issues.
+Studies show that couples struggling to parent on the same page during their children’s early years is linked to negative outcomes for children, including poor social adaptation, less success in school, and increased anxiety and behavior issues.
 On the other hand, parents working together in a positive way predicts better overall adjustment for children.